Anecdotal evidence suggests that CBD can offer holistic benefits when dealing with Attention Deficit Hyperactivity Disorder.

 Traditionally, people and children with ADHD have to learn to cope with both the symptoms of ADHD and the side effects their medication can induce.

-CBD and the treatment of ADHD are currently severely understudied, but preliminary studies and strong anecdotal evidence suggest its effectiveness in the treatment for ADHD and other mental health issues including using CBD for the treatment Autism.
+CBD and the holistic treatment of ADHD are currently severely understudied, but preliminary studies and strong anecdotal evidence suggest its effectiveness in the treatment for ADHD and other mental health issues including using CBD for the holistic treatment of Autism.